sfwydyc/RocketQA/README.md

 ```

 ####  Train Your Own Model
 To train your own models, you can use `train()` function with your dataset and parameters.
-The training data contains 4 columns: query, title, para, label (0 or 1), separated by "\t".
+Training data contains 4 columns: query, title, para, label (0 or 1), separated by "\t".
 For detail about parameters and dataset, please refer to './examples/example.py'

 ```python
 import rocketqa